"Ultimately, I’m not unaware of the drop" – 5 lessons learned from blind climber Jesse Dufton

 In addition to his refreshingly upbeat attitude, he’s found that unlike other sports, rock climbing is distinctively appropriate to being blind (Image credit: Molly Dufton)

-“I think climbing is a sport that’s quite suitable to my disability.
-I’ve tried blind tennis for example and that just seemed like totally the wrong thing for a blind person to be doing.
-That’s taking a sighted sport and trying to get a blind person to do it, and it doesn’t really work,” he explains, adding “With climbing, if I can find the holds, I’m not doing it any differently to anyone else.”
+"I’ve tried blind tennis and that just seemed like totally the wrong thing for a blind person to be doing.
+That’s taking a sighted sport and trying to get a blind person to do it, and it doesn’t really work.”

-But while the actual moves might look and feel just the same, it’s finding the holds and placing the climbing gear that add a whole level of extra challenge to a blind climber like Dufton.
+But while the actual moves might look and feel just the same, it’s finding the holds and placing the climbing gear that adds a whole level of extra challenge.

-Then there’s his sense of proprioception – that’s your body’s ability to sense movement and location – which has to be much more developed than it does for a sighted climber.
+Climbing blind has taught Dufton to develop a strong sense of proprioception – that’s your body’s ability to sense movement and location.
+Though body awareness is useful for any athlete, it has to be much more developed for a blind climber like Dufton.

-Consequently, crack climbing is one of Dufton’s favorite types of climbing, because the holds are easy to find – they’re in the crack – while traversing is much more difficult, because when he’s moving sideways he doesn’t get to feel the foot holds before he has to stand on them.
+Consequently, crack climbing is one of Dufton’s favorite types of climbing, because the holds are easy to find – they’re in the crack – while traversing is much more difficult because when he’s moving sideways he doesn’t get to feel the foot holds before he has to stand on them.

 Jesse Dufton crack climbing